One Hundred Years of Solitude: Others

-Mr. Herbert is a gringo who showed up at the Buendía house for lunch one day.
+Mr. Herbert is a gringo who shows up at the Buendía house for lunch one day.
 After tasting the local bananas for the first time, he arranges for a banana company to set up a plantation in Macondo.
 The plantation is run by the dictatorial Jack Brown.
 When José Arcadio Segundo helps arrange a workers' strike on the plantation, the company traps the more than three thousand strikers and machine guns them down in the town square.
 The banana company and the government completely cover up the event.
 José Arcadio is the only one who remembers the slaughter.
 The company arranges for the army to kill off any resistance, then leaves Macondo for good.
-That event is likely based on the Banana massacre, that took place in Ciénaga, Magdalena in 1928.
+The event is likely based on the Banana massacre that took place in Ciénaga, Magdalena in 1928.